CURENT/andes/docs/source/tutorial.rst

 modification.
 Otherwise, simulation results will not reflect the new equations and will likely lead to an error.

 Option ``-q`` or ``--quick`` can be used to speed up the code generation.
-It skips the generation of LaTeX-formatted equations, which are only used in documentation and the interactive mode.
+It skips the generation of :math:`\LaTeX`-formatted equations, which are only used in documentation and the interactive mode.

 Option ``-i`` or ``--incremental`` can be used to further speed up the code generation during model development.